Our Top 10 Orlando Restaurants

 Orlando Breakfast Restaurants

 Peach Valley Cafe was my favorite breakfast place and I still enjoy it.
 You can get a decent biscuit along with a well-prepared and fresh breakfast here.
-Something very important to my wife is that the coffee is strong, hot, and they constantly keep your mug topped up.
+Something very important to my wife is that the coffee is strong and hot, and they constantly keep your mug topped up.

 Chuy’s has it all.
 Fajitas, burritos, tacos, enchiladas, quest and Elvis.
 Seriously, there’s an enormous bust of Elvis Presley by the entrance of the International Drive location.